-Merchants often overlook this but it affects their relationship with their customers.
-Some gateways will simply show their company name on the statement where others may allow you to personalise the details with your business name.
-The bottom line is, find out how the charge will appear on your customers’ bills and tell them.
+This is an easily overlooked step, but it could affect your relationship with customers.
+Some gateways will show their company name on the statement, where others may allow you to personalise the details with your own business name.

 12. Who owns my data?

-You are going to be processing large volumes of sensitive and important data: credit card details, payments, orders, and refunds to name a few.
-Before you sign up for any gateway service, ensure that you know exactly who owns the data that has been collected.
+You are going to be processing large volumes of sensitive financial information.
+Before you sign up for any gateway service, ensure that you know precisely who owns the data that has been collected.